Life on Venus: Past habitability potential

 Scientists have speculated that if liquid water existed on its surface before the runaway greenhouse effect heated the planet, microbial life may have formed on Venus, but it may no longer exist.
 Assuming the process that delivered water to Earth was common to all the planets near the habitable zone, it has been estimated that liquid water could have existed on its surface for up to 600 million years during and shortly after the Late Heavy Bombardment, which could be enough time for simple life to form, but this figure can vary from as little as a few million years to as much as a few billion.
 A study published in September 2019 concluded that Venus may have had surface water and a habitable condition for around 3 billion years and may have been in this condition until 700 to 750 million years ago.
 If correct, this would have been an ample amount of time for the formation of life, and for microbial life to evolve to become aerial.

 Since then, there have been more studies and climate models, with different conclusions.
+For example, a study from 2023 concluded that only hypothetical habitable eras that ended prior to 3 billion years ago are consistent with Ar, O_{2}, H_{2}O, and CO concentrations in Venus’s modern atmosphere.
+In addition, a study from 2024 found that Venusian volcanic gases have at most a 6% water mole fraction, which is substantially drier than terrestrial magmas degassed at similar conditions, indicating that Venus has never been liquid-water habitable.

 There has been very little analysis of Venusian surface material, so it is possible that evidence of past life, if it ever existed, could be found with a probe capable of enduring Venus's current extreme surface conditions.
 However, the resurfacing of the planet in the past 500 million years means that it is unlikely that ancient surface rocks remain, especially those containing the mineral tremolite which, theoretically, could have encased some biosignatures.

 Studies reported on 26 October 2023 suggest Venus, for the first time, may have had plate tectonics during ancient times, and, as a result, may have had a more habitable environment, and possibly one capable of life forms.
+However, because dry Venusian eruptions suggest that Venus never had oceans on its surface, Venus has likely been a inhospitable world for its entire history.